How to Tell if Your Child Has a Speech Delay

 2 Difficulty imitating or producing sounds

-Another way to keep an eye on your child's development is to observe how easily they imitate sounds, or even just make their own sounds.
-Babies should begin babbling between 6-9 months, with verbal skills progressing even more by 9 months and up.
+Another way to keep an eye on your child's development is to observe how easily they imitate sounds, or even make their own sounds.
+Babies should begin babbling between 6 and 9 months old, with their verbal skills progressing even more at 9 months and older.

-Around 9-12 months you should observe your baby starting to imitate environmental sounds or animal sounds like, "vroom vroom!" or "woof woof!"
+At around 9 to 12 months, you should see your baby starting to imitate environmental sounds or animal sounds, like "vroom vroom!" or "woof woof!"

-By 1-years-old, imitation skills should be improving even more, with your baby at least attempting to repeat sounds, and even some words, after you.
-Their pronunciation won't be perfect, but their attempts are what is important.
-If your child is not readily imitating sounds and words these can be signs of a speech delay.
+By age 1, your toddler's imitation skills should be improving even more.
+One-year-olds typically try to repeat sounds, and even some words, after you.
+Their pronunciation won't be perfect, but their attempts are what's important.
+If your child is not readily imitating sounds and words, this can be a sign of a speech delay.

 3 Not using gestures

-Even if your child isn’t speaking yet, actively using gestures is a good sign they are developing other communication skills.
+Even if your child isn’t talking yet, actively using gestures is a good sign that they're developing other communication skills.
 Gestures actually support verbal language development and are an excellent sign of growing language skills.
 If a 1-year-old child is not using many gestures, this can be a sign of a speech delay.
 Gestures can include things like:

 Waving “hi"